MicrosoftDocs/azure-docs/articles/load-balancer/manage-rules-how-to.md

     :::image type="content" source="./media/manage-rules-how-to/add-outbound-rule.png" alt-text="Screenshot of the add outbound rule page." border="true":::

-### Remove a outbound rule
+### Remove an outbound rule

-In this example, you'll remove a outbound rule.
+In this example, you'll remove an outbound rule.

 1. Sign in to the [Azure portal](https://portal.azure.com).